 Alcohol is no doubt one of the most heavily used psychoactive substances across the globe in modern society.
-In America, almost 56% of adults are said to consume alcohol more than once per month, while a shocking 1-in-4 adults admit to binge drink (drink to excess) at least once per month.
+In America, almost 56% of adults are said to consume alcohol more than once per month, while a shocking 1-in-4 adults admit to binge drink (drinking to excess) at least once per month.
 Drinking often seems a given at most social events as nearly every occasion can be marked with alcohol, so this can make it difficult for you to avoid it completely.
-Despite the fact that alcohol is a legal substance, it can definitely lead to abuse, dependency and addiction that can last a lifetime.
+Despite the fact that alcohol is a legal substance, it can definitely lead to abuse, dependency, and addiction that can last a lifetime.
 But, how addictive actually is alcohol, and what effect does it have on your mind and body?

 How Addictive is Alcohol?